gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 Wake
 -------------------

-Pressing the power/reset again when in sleep/power-off mode will wake the micro:bit and your program will restart.
+Pressing the power/reset again when in sleep/power-off mode will wake the microbit and your program will restart.

-Removing the USB power cable and re-adding it will also wake the micro:bit.
+Removing the USB power cable and re-adding it will also wake the microbit.

 ----